Skip to main content

 Where should it be conducted?

-• In a specified physical location, online, by mail?
+• In a specified physical location, online?

 • If online, how will you manage different time zones?